 Worf's big bad-ass sash is so shiny that in the Laser-Guided Amnesia episode, everyone logically reasoned that Worf must be the captain because he has the prettiest uniform.
 Hurrah for cultural diversity!
 But, Starfleet protocols forbid Bajorans to wear iddy-biddy earrings, as an episode of Star Trek: Voyager later confirms.
 Pretty much implying that Starfleet is okay with cultural diversity... as long as it's human, or your CO makes an exception.

-There is the honored JAG from The Drumhead who put Picard on a Kangaroo Trial for being a traitor and breaking the Prime Directive simply because he was objecting to her apparent desire to continue courtmartialing his crew after the original problem was settled and an otherwise innocent crewmember was found guilty of being part-Romulan and not telling anyone.
+There is the honored JAG from The Drumhead who hauled Picard into a Kangaroo Court for being a traitor and breaking the Prime Directive simply because he was objecting to her apparent desire to continue investigating his crew after the original problem was settled and an otherwise innocent crew member was accused of sabotage for being part-Romulan and not telling anyone.
 Thankfully, Picard wrecked her career by making a bold speech and tricking her into making a fool of herself in front of an Admiral.
 She didn't sound that much crazier then than she had all episode, though, and she had been considered honorable before, so it's a wonder it worked.

 I don't believe that Tarses was a defendant at that point, he was only a suspect (though, to my eye, that's even a bit of a stretch, 'person of interest' is probably more accurate based on the evidence Satie had at the time).
 This means that she opened what was more-or-less an interrogation to spectators.
 Tarsis was suspected of treason, espionage, sabotage, and perjurynote He lied in his application to Starfleet, meaning he falsified an affirmation AND SHE OPENED HIS INTERROGATION TO FRIKIN' SPECTATORS.
 There are so many ethical and procedural breaches here, that I wouldn't even know where to start listing them.